WolfgangBischoff/Ceres/Documents/Notes.md

 * Show money in Shop view
 * Coin Game
     * Test: Game ends if no correct coins are left
-    * Test: More detailed desc, not push same color

 #### Stealth mechanic
 * split inRange area into several parts